scodec/scodec.github.io/Combined+Pages.md

 ## Getting Help / Community

-To get help with scodec, consider using the [scodec mailing list](https://groups.google.com/forum/#!forum/scodec), using the [scodec tag on StackOverflow](http://stackoverflow.com/questions/tagged/scodec), or mentioning [#scodec on Twitter](https://twitter.com/search?q=scodec&src=sprv).
+To get help with scodec, consider using the [Typelevel mailing list](https://groups.google.com/forum/#!forum/typelevel), using the [scodec tag on StackOverflow](http://stackoverflow.com/questions/tagged/scodec), or mentioning [#scodec on Twitter](https://twitter.com/search?q=scodec&src=sprv).

 People are expected to follow the [Typelevel Code of Conduct](http://typelevel.org/conduct.html) when discussing scodec on the Github page, IRC channel, mailing list, or other venues.